faheemgurkani/crisis-simulator/README.md

 **A comprehensive LLM-based multi-agent simulation framework for disaster response scenarios.**

 Mesa-based Agent-Based Model (ABM) with 5 distinct LLM reasoning frameworks: ReAct, Plan-and-Execute, Reflexion, Chain-of-Thought (CoT), and Tree-of-Thought (ToT).
-Runs in **mock** mode (no API keys) or with **Groq/Gemini** if you supply keys.
+Runs in **mock** mode (no API keys) or with **Groq/Gemini/Ollama** if you supply keys or run locally.
 Includes GUI, rigorous logging, per-tick metrics, evaluation harness, and comprehensive plotting.

 ## **Project Architecture & Workflow**